sungsoo/sungsoo.github.io/_posts/2014-03-11-hive-on-tez.md

 * The user will be able to get statistics and diagnostic information as before (counters, logs, debug info on the console)
 * Hive has unit tests to cover all new functionality

-The following things are out of scope for the first phase:
+The following things are out of scope for the first phase.

 * Local tasks will still run as MR only
 * Only Map and Reduce Tez tasks with SimpleEdges will be used (i.e.: no new tasks, new input/output/processors, no new edge types)
 * No multi-output task optimizations will be introduced

-One new configuration variable will be introduced:
+One new configuration variable will be introduced.

 * hive.optimize.tez
 hive.execution.engine (changed in [HIVE-6103](https://issues.apache.org/jira/browse/HIVE-6103))